asciamanna/asciamanna.github.io/_drafts/developer-interviews.md

 After lunch we moved on to the pairing portion of the interview.
 This is easily the most important part of the interview process.
 The session was split between two developers so we were able to get two different impressions of the candidate.
 We used a set of contrived, fictitious user stories that increased in complexity.
 They contained a few small technical challenges but mostly they were used to see how the candidate approached software design, as well as how well they adapted to Test-Driven Development and [Ping Pong Pair Programming](/2015-04-18-ping-pong-pair-programming.html).

 The specifics of the stories aren't important, but they were designed to create a business concept in the first story and then implement similar concepts in future stories.
-The intent was to see if the candidate would recognize a single business concept with varying rules and how they would design the software to accommodate this (a single object, inheritance, composition, a template method pattern, strategy pattern, etc.).
+The intent was to see if the candidate would recognize a single business concept with varying rules and how they would design the software to accommodate this (a single object, inheritance, composition, a template method pattern, a strategy pattern, etc.).
 This often led to great conversations about the pros and cons of each approach and at what point adopting a different design would be appropriate.
 We also dealt with some testing challenges like unit testing when the code contained a third-party external dependency.

 #### Team Discussion